lineality/Online_Voting_Using_One_Time_Pads/README.md

 A 'sport' example of this may be in international high level chess where the match commentary declares that whatever ephemeral prediction is made now is universally true for all past and future time, changing constantly in a disturbingly amnesiac way.
 (This may also be a kind of disease of hyperbolic-dialectical-journalism.)
 An institutional example of this borrowed from Daniel Khaneman may be where any short term of no-term abstract success indicator is used to declare an administrator 'always strong and victorious' or 'forever a weak loser' based on completely random noise that changes minute to minute.

-## Khanaman & Tversky, et al: effects on systems of decisions
+## Kahneman & Tversky, et al: effects on systems of decisions
 - decision spaces
 - behavior economics
 - decision theory